-Tory Martin is the director of communications & development at the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.
+Tory Martin is the director of communications and engagement at the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.
 In this dual role, Martin partners with her colleagues on the senior leadership team to identify, implement, support, and promote the Johnson Center’s strategic priorities and vision for a world powered by smart, adaptive, and effective philanthropy.
 She is responsible for steering the Johnson Center’s messaging and brand expression across digital and print platforms, and oversees our efforts to connect our work and mission with a growing community of philanthropists and nonprofit professionals.

 Prior to joining the Johnson Center in the fall of 2017, Martin served as grants manager for National Public Radio (NPR) in Washington, D.C., stewarding foundation donors and individual philanthropists to help strengthen and further the work of fact-based, independent journalism.
 Before that, she spent several years with the Smithsonian Institution’s National Museum of American History, where she served as project manager for the bi-coastal What it Means to Be American program and the first-ever History Film Forum.

 Martin graduated with distinction from the University of Virginia and holds a B.A. in American studies and history.
 She earned her master’s degree in liberal studies, concentration American studies, from Georgetown University.